-On the Axiom tab, in the Administration group, click Manage > Security > Logged in Users.
+• On the Axiom tab, in the Administration group, click Manage > Security > Logged in Users.

-NOTE: If you are using an Axiom packaged product, you can access this feature from the Admin tab.
+NOTE: In systems with installed products, this feature may be located on the Admin tab.
 In the System Management group, click Security > Logged in Users.

 The Currently Logged In Users dialog opens, listing the users who are logged into this system.
 You can sort and filter the list using standard Axiom grid functionality.